zt-iot/rabbit/README.md

     rabbit /mnt/examples/default.rab -o /mnt/testout.spthy
 ```

-This reads `examples/default.rab` and writes `testout.spthy` into your local folder.
+This reads `./examples/default.rab` and writes `./testout.spthy` into your local folder.

+See the section Running Rabbit and Tamarin Manually to learn more about using Rabbit + Tamarin.
+To repdocue our evaluation, it is now okay to skip to Evaluation Script section.

-## Installation
+## Installation without Docker

 This section is relevant if you decide to install the software without using the Docker images.